Is Vaginal Botox Really A Thing, and Why Would You Want It?

 If you answered yes to any or all of these, then you better get checked for Endometriosis.
 Endometriosis is when tissue that normally lines up the uterus grows outside the uterus.
 The areas affected most include the ovaries, fallopian tubes, pelvic cavity, bowels, bladder, cervix, and the vagina.

-Doctors traditionally recommend medication and surgery for the pain.
+Gynecologists traditionally recommend medication and surgery for the pain.
 Recent studies show that vaginal botox can deliver the same results at a fraction of the cost and with a shorter recovery period.

 Interstitial Cystitis is a chronic condition also known as the painful bladder syndrome.
 It causes bladder pressure, pelvic pain, and general discomfort.
+Having the condition makes you feel like you have a painfully full bladder and need to go right away.
+But, when you get to the bathroom, you pass only a few droplets.

-It makes you feel like you’re ready to unleash a whole ocean of piss but when you get to the bathroom only a few droplets come out.
 Vaginal botox has been shown to relieve the pressure and the pain, though there currently isn’t any cure for the condition.

 Pelvic Floor Dysfunction

-Vaginal Botox As A Cosmetic Procedure
+Vaginal Botox as a Cosmetic Procedure

 A woman’s labia majora naturally plumps up when she’s aroused due to increased blood flow.
 However, because of aging and childbearing, the effect fades out with time.
 This makes the vagina look aged and to some, unattractive.
-Labia puffing makes your vagina look younger and boosts your self confidence.
+Labia puffing makes your vagina look younger and boosts your self-confidence.

-Why Vaginal Botox Might Be For You
+Vaginal Botox or Vaginal Rejuvenation Might Be Perfect For You

 Yes, vaginal botox is a thing, and it can work wonders for the conditions listed above.
 More often than not, you will have to pair up the treatment with the use of dilators, physiotherapy, progressive desensitization, creams, and pills.
 Botox can help your muscles relax and vaginal pain to subside.